 - Choose a prayer form and a primary text.
 A book list will be distributed on the first day of class with suggestions.
-(For instance if you are research centering prayer, you might want to choose the Cloud of Unknowing as a primary text. - Research the biblical/historical background behind this prayer form and the way it has become incorporated into the spiritual life of Christians in the 20th and 21st centuries. - Summarize the book and its effect for a 5-10 minute class presentation on the last day of classes. - Then write an introduction to that form of prayer (addressed to me as in any research paper) - And plan a workshop teaching that form of prayer to a particular group of people
+(For instance if you are research centering prayer, you might want to choose the Cloud of Unknowing as a primary text.) - Research the biblical/historical background behind this prayer form and the way it has become incorporated into the spiritual life of Christians in the 20th and 21st centuries. - Summarize the book and its impact for a 5-10 minute class presentation. - Then draft your research paper as an introduction to that form of prayer - And plan a workshop teaching that form of prayer to a particular group of people